nicolaferraro/datamesh/README.md

 A DataMesh datastore has several advantages over traditional SQL/No-SQL **CRUD** databases.

-###1.
-High Processing Throughput
+### 1. High Processing Throughput

-Technically, the only data that needs to be persisted is the event stream, because projections can be deterministically re-created from such stream.
+Technically, the *only data that needs to be persisted is the event stream*, because projections can be deterministically re-created from such stream.
-This allows DataMesh to batch writes to disk on append-only files and allows a single node to reach *performances comparable to a fast message broker*, way much faster than a (durable) No-SQL database.
+This allows DataMesh to *batch writes* to disk on *append-only files* and allows a single node to reach **performances comparable to a fast message broker**, way much faster than a (durable) No-SQL database.

-###2.
-Faster Data Access
+### 2. Faster Data Access

 Data is queried by the application in several ways that are not known in advance when developing a new application.
 When facing these scenarios, traditionally, people used to rely on indexes provided by the RDMS or external *search engines* that were fed asynchronously with data from the main database.

-A DataMesh allows to define multiple *projections*, even on the same data, so that new *query paths* required by the application can be
+A DataMesh allows to define multiple *projections*, even on the same data, so that new **query paths** required by the application can be
-*optimized by simply adding new projections*.
-Data in the projections is *always consistent*.
+**optimized by simply adding new projections**.
+Data in all projections is **guaranteed to be consistent**.

-###3.
-Rolling Upgrade, Blue-Green and Canary
+### 3. Rolling Upgrade, Blue-Green and Canary

 Rolling upgrade, blue-green deployments, canary deployments are well known techniques for upgrading (µ) services.
 But most of the examples you'll find in *talks and demos show you how to change the color of a text of a static web application, not a real upgrade*.

 The reason is that managing data in standard databases is hard, so people try to avoid talking about data.
 But *event-based datastores simplify things a lot*.

-A DataMesh datastore allows you to run *multiple versions of the datastore projections** concurently active for the same event stream.
+A DataMesh datastore allows you to **run multiple versions of the datastore projections concurently** for the same event stream.
-This allows you to *upgrade your (µ) service together with its data* according to the upgrade strategy of your choice.
+This allows you to **upgrade your (µ) service together with its data** according to the upgrade strategy of your choice.

-###4.
-Easy Data Sharing
+### 4. Easy Data Sharing

-All data is produced in form of events and *events are suitable for being shared asynchronously among services*.
+All data is produced in form of events and **events are suitable for being shared asynchronously among services**.
 Differently from what happens with synchronous communication (e.g. HTTP) asynchronous event synchronization mimics communication in real life and developers should not care about a series of aspects that are hard to face: communication failure, retry policies, circuit breaking, backpressure, etc.

-When moved from one service to the other, data can be also transformed and converted according to the rules and domain model of the recipient (µ) service.
+When moved from one node to the other, data can be also transformed and converted according to the rules and domain model of the recipient (µ) service.

 ## How does it work?

 I know how it can work, but it's late night...

+## Why is it called DataMesh?

+Many people are now working on so called "Service Mesh", that add a layer of indirection over direct (HTTP) communication among (µ) services to provide new features such as tracing, circuit breaking (and others).

+But, if all services in a system use a "Data Mesh", direct communication among (µ) services is no longer necessary, since events will be shared asynchronously by the mesh nodes.
+In this pure context, a "Data Mesh" can completely replace a "Service Mesh", hence the name.